MysticTempest/REFI_Textures/README.md

 *	Partial support for the game, SkyFactory.
 *	Partial support for the mods used by mcimport in converted worlds.
 *	Some templates for character skin creation.
-*	Support for a few Minetest Game mods(currently: 3d_armor, bees, caverealms, hbhunger, mobs_redo, shop, simple_robots, stamina, thirsty)
+*	Support for a few Minetest Game mods(currently: 3d_armor, bakedclay, bees, caverealms, hbhunger, mobs_redo, shop, simple_robots, stamina, thirsty)

 =================================